EugeneKorshenko/subkit-microservice/docs/tutorials/5mins_tutorial.md

 ```
 _Nice Work!_
 Writing data into Subkit is as easy as calling set() on a Subkit Store reference.
-Subkit can support number, boolean, and string data types — the same as a normal JavaScript object.
+Subkit supports numbers, booleans and string data types — as well as simple JavaScript objects.

 Subkit can handle objects of arbitrary complexity.
-If it can be represented as JSON, it can fit in Subkit.
+If it can be represented as JSON, it can be stored in Subkit.
 When objects are written to Subkit, the structure of the object is mapped to Subkit locations.
-In this example, when the object {title: valueTxt.value, text: 'Subkit 5 mins tutorial.'} is set, locations for name and text are automatically created as children of the location referenced by _quickstart_.
+In this example here, when the object {title: valueTxt.value, text: 'Subkit 5 mins tutorial.'} is set, locations for name and text are automatically created as children of the location referenced by _quickstart_.

 ### 5. Reading Data
-Now we get data from Subkit and display the messages on the page.
+Now we are trying to get data from Subkit and display the messages on a page.

-Subkit response from the 'quickstart' store is a array of items.
-Extract the data from the by calling the value property and assign it to a variable.
-Then, call the reloadQuickStart() function to display the message as shown:
+The specific Subkit response for the 'quickstart' store is an array of items.
+So first you need to extract the data from the response by calling the value property and assign its payload to a variable in our code.
+Then, call the reloadQuickStart() function to display the message as shown below:

 Let's look how to get items from a store.